 Before we can start doing Pinterest SEO in practice, we need to look at the different ways Pinterest distributes your pins.

-In 2020, there are now four essential ways to get found on Pinterest:
+There are now four essential ways to get found on Pinterest:

 - Smart Feed (or Home Feed)